-PreSonus Eris-E3.5 Studio Monitors
+6. PreSonus Eris-E3.5 Studio Monitors

-They’re 2-way 3.5-inch near-field studio monitors that work for home studios, casual listening, recording and gaming.
-They also rely on the same technology used in the other Eris models.
+They’re 2-way 3.5-inch near-field studio monitors that work for home studios, casual listening, recording, and gaming.
+They also rely on the same technology used in other Eris models.
 This means they provide studio-quality output with an accurate frequency response.

 Also, the tweeter has a 1-inch silk dome to further refine the sound and build on the reproduction of transient and higher frequencies.
 On top of this, the tweeter provides a wide dispersion pattern, allowing you to listen to the sounds uniformly in any given space.

-Studio Monitors for Hip Hop Production
+Guide to Studio Monitors for Hip Hop Production

 In this section, we bring you all the information you’ll need to help you find the ideal speakers for your home or studio.

-Active vs. Passive Speakers
+Active vs Passive Speakers

 The major difference here boils down to the availability of amplifiers: